sebastienros/memoryleak/README.md

 This shows that very large objects should be avoided.
 As an example the __Response Caching__ middleware in ASP.NET Core split the cache entries in block of a size lower than 85,000 bytes to handle this scenario.

-Here are some links to the specific implementation handling this nehavior
+Here are some links to the specific implementation handling this behavior
 - https://github.com/aspnet/ResponseCaching/blob/c1cb7576a0b86e32aec990c22df29c780af29ca5/src/Microsoft.AspNetCore.ResponseCaching/Streams/StreamUtilities.cs#L16
 - https://github.com/aspnet/ResponseCaching/blob/c1cb7576a0b86e32aec990c22df29c780af29ca5/src/Microsoft.AspNetCore.ResponseCaching/Internal/MemoryResponseCache.cs#L55